gianlopes/gpds2/docs/problems/two-classifications.md

 ## 4. RESULTS

 ### 4.1 Original Images
-The results for classifying the existence or not of a tumor are given by the table and by the confusion matrix, Figure [1], shown below.
+The results for classifying the existence or not of a tumor are given by the table and by the confusion matrix, Figure [1], shown below:

 ![Results_Original](https://user-images.githubusercontent.com/43020938/154950112-37b25b78-1bda-4d0a-8df7-731b9cc31dc2.PNG)